[Minor revision–posted 1/27/23 (replaces 2/13/18 edition)]

 Selection of vehicles should be made based upon the intended purpose.

-In addition, consideration should be given to the purchase of previously owned (used) vehicles when appropriate.
+In addition, consideration should be given to the procurement of previously owned (used) vehicles when appropriate.
 Previously owned vehicles should be considered for units that achieve low mileage but high usage, such as when confined to campus or the city.
-They generally would not be considered as replacements for high mileage, high usage vehicles used primarily for transportation.
+They generally would not be considered as replacements for high mileage, high usage vehicles used primarily for long-distance transportation.

 04 Audit Services